 Breakfast: Banana & cinnamon pudding recipe

-8fitters love this easy breakfast recipe from Coach Alba.
+8fitters love this easy breakfast recipe.
 Simply mix eggs, banana, peanut butter, oats, water and cinnamon in a bowl and cook for 1 minute, 30 seconds.
 Stir, then put it back in the microwave for another 1 minute, 30 seconds.
 How’s that for a quick, simple breakfast?!

 Lunch: Microwave potato with vegetables & salmon